bocadilloproject/bocadillo/docs/discussions/deployment.md

 ### Heroku

 Bocadillo applications are very easy to deploy to Heroku.
-Check out our [Heroku deployment guide](/how-to/heroku.md) to get started!
+Check out the [Heroku deployment guide](/how-to/heroku.md) to get started!